Sugar Free Strawberry Freezer Jam – No Pectin

 • Thick or Thin?
 You Decide!
 If your sugar-free strawberry freezer jam isn’t thick enough, add a tablespoon more of Ultra Gel or EZ Gel at a time until you reach your desired consistency.
 On the flip side, if it’s too thick, reduce the amount of Ultra Gel or EZ Gel in your recipe by a tablespoon at a time.

-• Jar Prep is Key: Cleanliness is next to jamminess!
-Wash your glass jars or freezer-safe containers in hot soapy water, rinse with hot water to sterilize, and let them dry on a clean towel.
+• Jar Prep is Key: Wash your freezer safe glass jars or plastic freezer containers in hot soapy water, rinse with hot water to sterilize, and let them dry on a clean towel.

-• Freeze for Future Fun: Store your sugar-free strawberry freezer jam in airtight, freezer-safe containers until you’re ready to enjoy it.
+• Freeze: Store your sugar-free strawberry freezer jam in airtight, freezer-safe containers, I like the freezer safe half-pint jars with plastic lids… Until you’re ready to enjoy it.

 • Thawing Tactics: Thaw your frozen freezer jam on the counter for a leisurely approach, or use the microwave if you need it pronto.

-• Freshness Factor: Once thawed, your strawberry freezer jam will stay delicious for up to two weeks in the refrigerator.
+• Freshness: Once thawed, your strawberry freezer jam will stay delicious for up to two weeks in the refrigerator.

 • Enjoy!
 And let’s be honest, if it’s as good as mine, there probably won’t be any left!

-Ultra Gel (and EZ Gel) is a modified food starch made from potato or corn starch.
-They use an enzyme to change or modify the starch in corn or potatoes so that you don’t have to cook it to thicken!
+Freezer Jam Thickener: Ultra Gel (and EZ Gel) is a modified food starch made from potato or corn starch.
+They use an enzyme to change or “modify” the starch in corn or potatoes so that you don’t have to cook this strawberry freezer jam recipe to thicken it!

 That’s because it thickens any liquid whether it’s hot or cold.
 This is a GREAT thickener to keep on hand, and it’s wonderful for raw jams, like this one!